We want a world without PSC and we are committed to driving PSC research and drug development

 We're delighted that the Royal College of Physicians (RCP) exemplar liver accreditation programme, Improving Quality in Liver Services (IQILS) is going from strength to strength.

-Fifty-two liver services across the UK are now registered on programme.
+Fifty-six liver services across the UK are now working towards accrediation and four serviced are accredited.
 This means they can access invaluable expertise and the latest guidance on improving standards and enhancing patient experience.
 Accreditation is achieved when the liver service demonstrates that they are meeting a series of standards where patients are at the heart of their service.
 A key aspect of the IQILS accreditation is involving patients in improving standards.

 Martine Walmsley, Chair of Trustees, PSC Support, contributed to the development of IQILS through the pilot scheme Liver QuEST as the lead patient representative on the project, and is continuing to support the initiative to improve our liver services through her participation in the IQILS steering group.

 Martine said, 'IQILS represents an important step for liver services and we must see liver services engaging and gaining accreditation.
 Currently there is an alarming disparity in the provision of liver services between different regions of the UK.
 IQILS provides a framework that not only supports the delivery of high-quality liver care but will also allow patients to make informed decisions about where to access the treatment they need.
 Ultimately every liver patient deserves to have access to high-quality care, regardless of their location.
 I’d like to see IQILS become a mandatory accreditation.

 'While we were developing the new standards, we saw first-hand hard-working teams and outstanding practices in different hospitals; it wasn't just the larger hospitals delivering excellent care.
 As more liver services join IQILS and develop their services, patients can only benefit.